N4SJAMK/teamboard/README.md

   * Download teamboard-repository files as zip package to the your new folder (Download zip)
   * Extract files and now you are ready to progress!

+Now you are ready to initialize workspace for Contriboard!

-1. Initialize the workspace by running a initialization commands:
+1. Initialize the workspace by running a initialization commands according you environment:

         If you can use direct ssh access and account to github use command:

 	```
 	sh initialize_ssh.sh <your name>
 	```

         If you want to clone repositorys using https you should use command:

         ```
 	sh initialize_https.sh <your name>
 	```

         This will clone the teamboard components into their respecting repositories.

 2. Create a machine to develop on: